Augmented reality: Workplace

+Product content management

+Product content management before the advent of augmented reality consisted largely of brochures and little customer-product engagement outside of this 2-dimensional realm.
+With augmented reality technology improvements, new forms of interactive product content management has emerged.
+Most notably, 3-dimensional digital renderings of normally 2-dimensional products have increased reachability and effectiveness of consumer-product interaction.

+Augmented reality allows sellers to show the customers how a certain commodity will suit their demands.
+A seller may demonstrate how a certain product will fit into the homes of the buyer.
+The buyer with the assistance of the VR can virtually pick the item, spin around and place to their desired points.
+This improves the buyer's confidence of making a purchase and reduces the number of returns.
+Architectural firms can allow customers to virtually visit their desired homes.

+Functional mockup

+Augmented reality can be used to build mockups that combine physical and digital elements.
+With the use of simultaneous localization and mapping (SLAM), mockups can interact with the physical world to gain control of more realistic sensory experiences like object permanence, which would normally be infeasible or extremely difficult to track and analyze without the use of both digital and physical aides.

 Broadcast and live events

 Weather visualizations were the first application of augmented reality in television.
 It has now become common in weather casting to display full motion video of images captured in real-time from multiple cameras and other imaging devices.
 Coupled with 3D graphics symbols and mapped to a common virtual geospatial model, these animated visualizations constitute the first true application of AR to TV.

 AR has become common in sports telecasting.
 Sports and entertainment venues are provided with see-through and overlay augmentation through tracked camera feeds for enhanced viewing by the audience.
 Examples include the yellow "first down" line seen in television broadcasts of American football games showing the line the offensive team must cross to receive a first down.
 AR is also used in association with football and other sporting events to show commercial advertisements overlaid onto the view of the playing area.
 Sections of rugby fields and cricket pitches also display sponsored images.
 Swimming telecasts often add a line across the lanes to indicate the position of the current record holder as a race proceeds to allow viewers to compare the current race to the best performance.
 Other examples include hockey puck tracking and annotations of racing car performance and snooker ball trajectories.

 AR has been used to enhance concert and theater performances.
 For example, artists allow listeners to augment their listening experience by adding their performance to that of other bands/groups of users.